yildiz-online/module-http/README.md

 ## Requirements

-To build this module, you will need the latest JDK and Maven 3.
+To build this module, you will need the latest Java JDK and Maven 3.

 ## Coding Style and other information